TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 decide whether this proposed law is accepted or rejected.
 This leads us to formalize the third requirement from the laws of laws:

-- Self-Interpretation: L should contain a self-interpreter, which in particular implies thatLis closed under recursion and self-reference in an unrestricted way
+- Self-Interpretation: 𝓛 should contain a self-interpreter, which in particular implies thatLis closed under recursion and self-reference in an unrestricted way

 (^31).